h3dema/docker_cpp/README.md

-# docker_cpp
+# docker c++

-Use this docker to develop applications using C++ with Boost and CopperSpice
+Use this docker to develop applications using C++ with Boost and CopperSpice.